European Central Bank gives no clear date for rate hikes - NewsBreak

 The bank said recent economic data confirmed its expectations of ending its pandemic stimulus efforts later this year and that the exact timing would depend on the economic situation.

-Bank President Christine Lagarde, who previously opened the door a crack for an interest rate increase this year, said “we are sticking to our sequence,” with any rate hike following the end of the bond purchases meant to support the economy during the COVID-19 pandemic.
-That could mean “anywhere between a week to several months,” Lagarde said, before the bank could decide on “an interest rate hike and subsequent hikes.”
+Bank President Christine Lagarde, who previously opened the door a crack for an interest rate increase this year, said “we are sticking to our sequence.”
+The bank has indicated that any rate increase could come only after the end of the bond purchases meant to support the economy during the COVID-19 pandemic.
+She said that could be “anywhere between a week to several months” to decide “an interest rate hike and subsequent hikes.”

 Speaking by video news conference after testing positive for COVID-19 last week, Lagarde stressed the uncertainty over the war and the bank’s willingness to stay flexible in adjusting its policies, saying the experience with pandemic stimulus purchases showed “flexibility served us well.”

-She noted that inflation “will stay high in the near term and then moderate to some extent” amid uncertainty from the war.
-While higher energy prices were fueling inflation, weaker growth could lower the price pressures in the economy, Lagarde said.
+She noted that inflation “will stay high in the near term and then moderate to some extent” amid considerable uncertainty due to the war.
+While higher energy prices were pushing up inflation, weaker demand caused by the war could lower the price pressures in the economy, Lagarde said.

-Her comments suggest the bond purchases will end in July followed by a first interest rate increase in September, said Carsten Brzeski, global head of macro at ING bank.
-He called it “normalization at a snail's pace” after large doses of stimulus applied during the depths of the pandemic.

 As inflation grows worldwide, the U.S. Federal Reserve hiked its benchmark short-term rate last month and indicated it will continue raising it sharply this year.
 The Bank of England has raised raised its key interest rate three times since December.